-A horde of touts patrol up and down White Beach hoping to book you for watersports, sailing, and every other beach activity imaginable.
-While tourists are under constant sales pressure, competition is fierce.
-You can negotiate for any activity, even more so if you team up with other people.
+An army of touts once patrolled up and down White Beach hoping to cajole you into watersports, sailing, and every other beach activity imaginable.
+Tourists were always under sales pressure.
+Now, competition is fierce.
+You can negotiate for discounts on many activities, even more so if you team up with other travelers.

 If you want to give kiteboarding or windsurfing a try, head over to the windy Bulabog Beach on the other side of the island.
 You can get there via a 15 minute walk just by crossing the main road opposite of the D'Mall.

 All water sports have to be done in designated areas; jet skis must be used 100 meters from the beach.

 You can walk from one end of White Beach to the other.
 The many polluting motor-tricycles that once rattled along the north-south road are being phased out and replaced by electric tricycles and e-Jeepneys.
 If you don't prefer to walk, take advantage of these environmental vehicles!
 Prices are somewhat fixed, depending upon the distance traveled.